 In the digital and internet age, everybody looks for the material which is widely available without any restriction or any kind of financial charges.
 Open Access is a policy, which provides the full rights to the users to access and use the research work free of cost.
 The journal follows the same policy and provides complete access to its published material.
 Users are allowed to read, copy, download, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without taking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.
 Authors, researchers, and scholars are permitted to scroll through our published research work database and use them for scholarly purposes as a reference.

 Peer Review Policy

 The practise of peer review is to ensure that only a good research paper is published.
 All manuscripts are following the procedure outlined below:

 IJOHMN follows the policy of screening papers before sending them for full peer review.
 In the initial screening, the manuscript is reviewed for plagiarism, poor grammar, outside the aim and scope of the journal.
 If any paper fails to meet the general requirements, paper can get rejected.
-This screening process takes 5-7 working days and if these papers meet the minimum criteria, then they are passed on to at least two experts for further quality review.
+This screening process takes 5-7 working days and if these papers meet the minimum criteria, then they are passed on to at least two-three experts for further quality review.

 It is a process by which experts evaluate scholarly works and analyze the content.
 Its objective is to ensure and maintain high-quality standards of our publishing house.